cykod/ToDoZer/scaffolding.md

 # CRUD and REST

-Wait for the bearded guy to talk about CRUD and REST - but go ahead an read the stuff below while you're waiting:
+Wait for the bearded guy to talk about CRUD and REST - but go ahead and read the stuff below while you're waiting:

 At the core, most database driven web sites are the same.
 They need to store records and provide a way to do the following: